-An equation like the one for $a_n$ in the previous problem is called a recurrence relation.
-More precisely, a recurrence relation for a sequence $a_n$ is an equation that tells how to compute $a_n$ from some (or all) preceding values of $a_i$ , that is from values of $a_i$ with i < n.
+An equation like the one for a_n in the previous problem is called a recurrence relation.
+More precisely, a recurrence relation for a sequence a_n is an equation that tells how to compute a_n from some (or all) preceeding values of a_i , that is from values of a_i with i < n.
 Recurrence relations abound in combinatorics, and not just for functions of one variable.
 The classic Pascal recurrence $\binom{n}{k} = \binom{n-1}{k-1} + \binom{n-1}{k}$ is an example of a two-variable recurrence.
 Generating functions provide useful tools for solving recurrence relations.

-- 73. The "Fibonacci Numbers" involve reproduction in imaginary families of rabbits.
+- 68. The "Fibonacci Numbers" involve reproduction in imaginary families of rabbits.
 These rabbits live in pairs, and require one month to mature before they can reproduce.
 They do not reproduce in the month after they are born, but each pair of rabbits produces new offspring during their second month of life.
-Suppose we start a population (at time 0) with one pair of immature rabbits and let $a_n$ be the number of pairs present after n months.
-Then $a_0$ and $a_1$ are both 1, but $a_2$ is 1 plus the number of rabbits born between the end of month 1 and the end of month 2.
-(Note that our rabbits become mature after the end of the first month of their life and produce new offspring after the end of the first month and before the end of the second month.)
-The rabbits reproduce monthly after they mature, and we don't observe the population long enough to see them die. - (a) If each pair of mature rabbits produces two pairs of rabbits each time they reproduce, what recurrence relation can you write down for $a_n$ ?
+Suppose we start a population (at time 0) with one pair of immature rabbits and let a_n be the number of pairs present after n months.
+Then a_0 and a_1 are both 1, but a_2 is 1 plus the number of rabbits born during month 1.
+(Note that our rabbits become mature after the end of the first month and produce new offspring after the end of the first month and before the end of the second month.)
+The rabbits reproduce monthly after they mature, and we don't observe the population long enough to see them die. - (a) If each pair of mature rabbits produces two pairs of rabbits each time they reproduce, what recurrence relation can you write down for a_n ?
 Solve this recurrence relation. - (b) In Fibonacci's original problem the rabbits produce one new pair of rabbits each time they reproduce.
-The numbers $a_n$ that result are known as Fibonacci numbers.
-Find a formula for Fibonacci numbers and explain (in as many ways as you can) why your formula gives integers. - 74.
-A second order linear constant coefficient recurrence relation has the form where $d_n$ is a known sequence.
-The recurrence relation is called homogeneous if $d_n = 0$ .
-A general solution for a recurrence relation is a formula involving $a_0$ and $a_1$ such that any solution can be obtained by substituting appropriate numerical values of $a_0$ and $a_1$ .
+The numbers a_n that result are known as Fibonacci numbers.
+Find a formula for Fibonacci numbers and explain (in as many ways as you can) why your formula gives integers. - 69.
+A second order linear constant coefficient recurrence relation has the form where d_n is a known sequence.
+The recurrence relation is called homogeneous if $d_n = 0$.
+A general solution for a recurrence relation is a formula involving a_0 and a_1 such that any solution can be obtained by substituting appropriate numerical values of a_0 and a_1 .

-$$a_n + ba{n-1} + ca{n-2} = d_n$$
+$$a_n + ba{n-1} + ca{n-2} = d_n,$$

 - (a) Describe the general solution to a second order linear constant coefficient homogeneous recurrence relation.
-The form of the solution might depend on the roots of a certain quadratic equation. - (b) Describe the general solution to a second order linear constant coefficient recurrence relation. - 75.
+The form of the solution might depend on the roots of a certain quadratic equation. - (b) Describe the general solution to a second order linear constant coefficient recurrence relation. - 70.
 When we evaluate a product of n matrices, we multiply together two of the matrices first, replace them by their product and continue to work on the product of n-1 matrices that results.
 To show which matrices we multiply together, we typically use parentheses.
-Thus we might evaluate $M_1M_2M_3M_4$ as $(M_1((M_2M_3)M_4))$ .
+Thus we might evaluate $M_1M_2M_3M_4$ as $(M_1((M_2M_3)M_4))$.
 If we think of each set of parentheses as an injunction to multiply, then the outside set of parentheses we used makes sense; ordinarily it would be superfluous.
 Including the outside parentheses makes this problem a bit easier; that is the real reason we have used it!
-Let $a_n$ stand for the number of ways to parenthesize a product of n matrices to specify the multiplications to make in order to evaluate the product.
+Let a_n stand for the number of ways to parenthesize a product of n matrices to specify the multiplications to make in order to evaluate the product.